Heart of America Marathon & Fun Team Relay

 Incl. $4.50 Fee & Lightweight Unisex Long Sleeve Quarter Zip

-Mon 1st September 2025 (6:00AM EDT)
+Mon 7th September 2026 (6:00AM CDT)

 $54.50

 The Relay Team may have 2 - 4 members who work together to complete the traditional marathon course.
-Relay legs are 3.8 miles (Start to Veterans United - southernmost entrance from Providence), 7.7 miles (Veterans United to Coopers Landing), 6.9 miles (Coopers Landing to Pierpont General Store), and 7.8 miles (Pierpont General Store to Finish).
+NOTE (to be updated in 2026) Relay legs are 3.8 miles (Start to Veterans United - southernmost entrance from Providence), 7.7 miles (Veterans United to Coopers Landing), 6.9 miles (Coopers Landing to Pierpont General Store), and 7.8 miles (Pierpont General Store to Finish).
 Each relay team participant will receive a shirt.
 Awards will be given to the first 3 overall teams.
 NOTE: Each team member will register and pay separately.
 If you are a team captain, please instruct your team members to register no later than August 25.
 If you are the first team member signing up, we ask that you please strongly consider setting up a password for your team to avoid someone accidentally signing up for the wrong team.
 You will need to share this password with your team members so they can join your team.
 Also, do not join a team unless you have been invited by someone already on the team.

 Reviews